riyanputraf/shoeva_app/README.md

-# Shamo App
+# Shoeva App

 ![App Screenshot](images/project_cover/project_cover.png)

 ## Description

-Shamo App is an e-commerce application for selling shoes built using Flutter.
+Shoeva App is an e-commerce application for selling shoes built using Flutter.
 This application uses Laravel as a backend for storing shoes data and Firebase for storing and message management.

 ## Feature